rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 5. TMAX table for every local dimming level to maintain the TMAX value

 - The capabilities of a specific platform with respect to TV picture configuration will be defined in a config file ([pq_capablities.ini](../../config/pq_capablities.ini "pq_capablities.ini")) which decides supported formats, picture modes, dimming modes, dvModes, resolution etc.
-- Caller must initialize by calling `tvInit()` which must initialize the parameters in default picture property table.
+- Caller must initialize by calling `tvInit()` which must initialize the parameters in default picture property database.
 These parameters are decided by Soc vendor  based on platform capability.
 - On every bootup the default picture profile database will be copied to override picture profile database.

 #### Table Format